elijahpele/PriceWatcher_Homework2/README.md

-# PriceWatcher_Homework2
+# PriceWatcher
-Second Part to Price Watcher App.
+Price Watcher App was implemented using 2D graphics.